Urothelial and Kidney Cancers

 Evaluation of a primary bladder tumor

 In addition to biopsy of suspicious lesions, evaluation of a bladder primary tumor includes biopsy of select mucosal sites to detect possible concomitant carcinoma in situ.
 Biopsies of the primary lesion must include the muscularis propia to determine whether there is invasion of the muscle wall by the overlying carcinoma.
-A repeated biopsy must be performed if no muscle was identified in the original specimen.
+A repeat biopsy must be performed if no muscle was identified in the original specimen, since significant upstaging occurs with the deeper biopsies.

-For urothelial cancers of the upper tract or muscle invasive bladder cancers, a CT or MRI scan of the abdomen/pelvis is performed to detect local extension of the cancer, involvement of the abdominal/pelvic lymph nodes, or systemic metastases.
-CT or MRI usually consists of an abdominal/pelvic CT scan with contrast (usually with delayed images to assess the entire urinary tract).
+For urothelial cancers of the upper urinary tract or muscle-invasive bladder cancers, a CT or MRI scan of the abdomen/pelvis is performed to detect local extension of the cancer, involvement of the abdominal/pelvic lymph nodes, or systemic metastases.
+CT or MRI usually consists of an abdominal/pelvic CT scan with contrast (usually with delayed images, to assess the entire urinary tract).

 For patients with bone pain or an elevated alkaline phosphatase level, a radioisotope bone scan is performed.